Qiskit/qiskit-metapackage/README.md

 ### Using quantum services

-If you're interested in using quantum services (ie using a real quantum computer, not a simulator) you can look at the Qiskit Partners program for partner organizations that have provider packages available for their offerings:
+If you are interested in using quantum services (i.e. using a real quantum computer, not a simulator) you can look at the Qiskit Partners program for partner organizations that have provider packages available for their offerings: